-The refuge complex has 165 permanent staff.
-Thirteen are located at the complex headquarters in Sudbury: a project leader, a deputy project leader, two wildlife biologists, a visitor services manager, a refuge planner, a park ranger, two law enforcement officers, two maintenance staff and two administrative staff.
+The refuge complex has 15 permanent staff.
+Twelve are located at the complex headquarters in Sudbury: a project leader, a deputy project leader, two wildlife biologists, a visitor services manager, a refuge planner, two law enforcement officers, two maintenance staff and two administrative staff.
 The other three permanent staff are located on site at Monomoy NWR: a refuge manager and two biologists, one of whom has maintenance and boat operations as part of his duties.
 Three additional biologists are funded on a yearly term basis.
 In addition, seasonal interns and volunteers assist throughout the year.
 Nomans Land Island NWR does not have any dedicated staff.